Mirkku2024/Trust/README.md

 Reference: https://www.apple.com/privacy/

 b) Messaging.
 Send an encrypted and signed message using PGP, then verify and decrypt it.
 (You can use folders to simulate users, or use two computers or two different OS users.
 Don't use Tero as a name of any party, unless that's your given name.)
-Unfortunately I could't do this since the Linux Debian virtual machine doesn't work on my computer and didn't find a way to do this with windows in my normal computer.
+Unfortunately I could't do this since the Linux Debian virtual machine doesn't work on my computer.
+I progressed with this when using another computer but Debian doesn't accept my password.
+I reseted Debian and made it again but still same problems occure and trying to google solutions didn't help.
 Reference: https://terokarvinen.com/2023/pgp-encrypt-sign-verify/

 c) Other tool.
 Encrypt a message using a tool other than PGP.
 Explain how different parties use different keys at different stages of operation.
 Evaluate the security of the tool you've chosen.

 d) Eve and Mallory.
 Encryption prevents anyone from reading your message.
 Signing protects your message from modification.
 Public keys allow you to establish trust without meeting physically.